athulnairrr/Low_Carb_Recipe_Streamlit/README.md

 # Low_Carb_Recipe_Streamlit
 This is a website which focuses on connections of an API with the Streamlit Interface

-Instructions to run: Download the code and in the same directory create a .env File API_KEY = "Your-API-Key"
+## Instructions to run:
+Download the code and in the same directory create a ".env" File, Inside env File Add this :
+API_KEY = "Your-API-Key"

-add this line to .py file
+Then add the below lines to your .py file

 from dotenv import load_dotenv